Connect to and manage Db2 in Microsoft Purview

 - Select Basic Authentication while creating a credential.

 - Provide the user name used to connect to the database server in the User name input field.

 - Store the user password used to connect to the database server in the secret key.

 Database: The name of the database instance to import.

 Schema: List subset of schemas to import expressed as a semicolon separated list.
 For example,

-Acceptable schema name patterns using SQL LIKE expressions syntax include using %.
+Acceptable schema name patterns can be static names or contain wildcard %.
 For example: